andrehadianto/50043_isit_database/README.md

 And feel free to add more functionalities as the project progresses.

 ### Framework
 We used ReactJS for our frontend because it is fast, scalable, and simple.
 It allows us to create a web application which can change data, without reloading the page.
 React also allows us to create reusable UI components, making our code lighter and less repetitive.
+The full documentation on the usage can be found [here](/static).

-### Implemented Features
+### Features
 The features implemented on our web application is as follows:
 * Homepage of our webiste shows a list of all books available in our database.
 User may sign up and login to our website.
 * Filter the books by multiple categories.
 Type inside the input form for category suggestions.